 Assessments come in a range of formats, ranging from observation to professional discussions and apprenticeship assessments can include anything from two to five individual assessment components.
 In addition to the specific apprenticeship assessment plan, your EPAO will have a standard specification and further detailed information to aid understanding of how to address the different assessment components and get the most out of the assessment method.

-If ATE have produced a video that provides a top line summary for the key assessment methods.
+IfATE have produced a video4 that provides a top line summary for the key assessment methods.
+Note this video may be retired with the introduction of Skills England.